-When it comes to British food, most UK visitors know they should try our world famous fish’n’chips, it’s the quintessential British meal and tastes delicious (especially by the sea).
+When it comes to British food, everyone’s heard of our world-famous fish’n’chips.
+It’s the quintessential British meal and tastes delicious (especially by the sea).
 But what if you don’t like fish?
 Or chips, for that matter!
-There are plenty of great British alternatives to fish and chips, delicious morsels that are unique to these shores.
+There are plenty of great British alternatives to fish and chips, and ones that are unique to these shores.

 1. Afternoon Tea

-This delightful meal between lunch and dinner was invented in 1840 by the Duchess of Bedford, due to the late dining habits of her household.
-Afternoon tea consists of finger sandwiches (cucumber is the classic sandwich filling for an afternoon tea), cakes, English scones with clotted cream (Devonshire is widely accepted to be the best) and jam (strawberry, usually) and a pot of tea.
+The Duchess of Bedford invented this delightful meal between lunch and dinner in 1840 as a result of the late dining habits of her household.
+Afternoon tea consists of finger sandwiches, cakes, English scones with clotted cream and strawberry jam and a pot of tea.
 It’s indulgent, delicious and the perfect meal to have while on holiday or when celebrating something.
 Book yours here.

 2. Pie and Mash

-A traditional Victorian working-class meal, pie and mash is served in many British pubs and there are still dedicated pie and mash shops dotted around East London.
+A traditional Victorian working-class meal, you can find pie and mash in many British pubs, and dedicated pie and mash shops still exist around East London.
 A traditional pie and mash shop also serves jellied eels and cockles and a classic pie filling is beef or steak and ale – yummy!

 3. Cornish Pasty